jezhumble/berkeley-hills-redlining.github.io/index.md

   Guardian, December 31, 2019.

-With thanks to [Darrell Owens](https://twitter.com/IDoTheThinking) for his advocacy work on housing discrimination in Berkeley.
+With thanks to [Darrell Owens](https://twitter.com/IDoTheThinking) for his advocacy work on housing discrimination in Berkeley, and Corrina Gould, Traditional Spokesperson and Tribal Chair of the Confederated Villages of Lisjan.